jaanga/jaanga.github.io/blog/2016-02-28_days-journal_jaanga.md

 * Add single toggle assembly button to all menus
 * Now all menus have same look and feel
 * Fix Three.js compatibility issue on bracket demo
+* The project has a home page mock-up

 Basic HTML Template]( http://jaanga.github.io/cookbook-html/templates/basic-html\basic-html.html )